deeptools/pyGenomeTracks/README.md

                         plot, in BED format, can be given.
-If this is the case, multiple files will be created using a prefix the value of --outFileName --width WIDTH         figure width in centimeters --height HEIGHT       Figure height in centimeters.
+If this is the case, multiple files will be created using a prefix the value of --outFileName --width WIDTH         figure width in centimeters (default is 40) --height HEIGHT       Figure height in centimeters.
 If not given, the figure height is computed based on the heights of the tracks.
                         If given, the track height are proportionally scaled